-For the printmaking class, techniques covered include intaglio etching, lithography, relief, photo-etching, photo lithography, transfers and digital techniques.
-Everyone is encouraged to work on their own imagery learning the techniques of printmaking.
-The summer Photoshop class is for artists wanting to learn the tools of the program Photoshop and how to integrate Photoshop with their artistry.
-We learn how to paint and draw digitally, work with layers and masks, blending modes, photo montages, discover duotones and many special effects.
+For the printmaking class, techniques covered include: intaglio etching, lithography, relief, photo-etching, photo-lithography, transfers, and digital techniques.
+Everyone is encouraged to work on their own imagery while learning the techniques of printmaking.
+The Photoshop workshops are for artists wanting to learn the tools of the program Photoshop and how to integrate Photoshop with their artistry.
+We learn how to paint and draw digitally, work with layers and masks, blend modes, create photo montages, discover duotones, and explore many special effects.
 Students in these classes create work without using models or still life.

 About the Instructor